cofoundry-cms/Cofoundry.Samples.PageBlockTypes/README.md

 If you have any requests for example module types, [let us know](https://github.com/cofoundry-cms/cofoundry/wiki/Feedback-&-Community).

+**NB: This currently uses a pre-release version of Cofoundry.
+If you get a package missing error then add the Cofoundry PreRelease feed to your nuget feeds (https://www.myget.org/F/cofoundry/api/v3/index.json)**

 #### To get started:

 1. Create a database named 'Cofoundry.Samples.PageModules' and check the Cofoundry connection string in the web.config file is correct for you sql server instance